DeltaVZ/power-profiles-enhancer/README.md

                     and you don't want to use the balance_power profile when on battery
 * modify_dpm=false  -> If true, dpm will match the selected power-profiles (pp).
 Allows changing of power_dpm_force_performance_level.
-More info: https://dri.freedesktop.org/docs/drm/gpu/amdgpu/thermal.html
-* allow_low_dpm=false -> If true, a 'low' DPM value is allowed when in power-save mode.
-Not suggested for iGPU lower than 780M
-* allow_high_dpm=false -> If true, a 'high' DPM value is allowed when in performance mode.
-Unsure about how useful this is
-* modify_powersave_tdp_limit=true -> If true, tdp limits are changed based on the configured tdp-limits below for the power-save profile
+More info: https://dri.freedesktop.org/docs/drm/gpu/amdgpu/thermal.html allow_low_dpm_bat=false -> If true, a 'low' DPM value is allowed when in power-save mode and on battery.
+Not suggested for iGPU less powerful than 780M allow_low_dpm_ac=false -> If true, a 'low' DPM value is allowed when in power-save mode and on ac.
+Not suggested for iGPU less powerful than 780M allow_high_dpm_bat=false -> If true, a 'high' DPM value is allowed when in performance mode and on battery.
+Unsure about how useful this is allow_high_dpm_ac=false -> If true, a 'high' DPM value is allowed when in performance mode and on ac.
+Unsure about how useful this is modify_powersave_tdp_limit=true -> If true, tdp limits are changed based on the configured tdp-limits below for the power-save profile
                     If you want to use this option, you must install ryzenadj and make sure you can run ryzenadj --info correctly
 * modify_balanced_tdp_limit=false -> If true, tdp limits are changed based on the configured tdp-limits below for the balanced profile
                     If you want to use this option, you must install ryzenadj and make sure you can run ryzenadj --info correctly